makersacademy/airport_challenge/README.md

 - Airport objects are initialized with a default capacity of 10.
 - Methods are called on Plane objects.
-- Landing / take off is subject to conditions.
+- Landing / take off is subject to errors and conditions.
-- You can call an airport to check capacity and planes landed.
+- You can call an airport by variable name to check capacity and planes landed.
+- Landed planes in an airport can be identified by their id number.
 - Start by opening the 'plane.rb' file

 Here is an example of what you could write in irb: